web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 To limit the creation of multiple credentials for the same account on a single authenticator, you can then ignore these devices.

 The usage `Webauthn\PublicKeyCredentialDescriptor` class is described in the response processing section.

+You normally don't have to create these objects in your application.
+They are loaded from the credential repository or from a response object.
+The following lines are showed as an example.

 ```php
 <?php